Software Setup

 Important

 Do not set the hostname or username/password.
-SSH is enabled on this image by default.
+This image enables SSH by default.

-• Click the ‘Select Storage’ button and choose the SD card on your computer
+• Click ‘Select Storage’ and select the SD card on your computer

-Once the image writing is complete, you can insert the SD card into your PiFinder and power it up.
-The first boot will take a bit longer as it will expand the filesystem to fill the entire SD card, so be patient.
+Once the imager finishes writing, insert the SD card into your PiFinder and turn it on.
+The first boot takes longer than usual, because the PiFinder expands the filesystem to fill the card.
+Be patient.

-Now that you have the software installed, you’re ready to hit the Quick Start Guide to get ready for a night of observing!
+The software is now installed.
+Continue to the Quick Start Guide for a night of observing.

 Build From Scratch

-You can do this completely headless (no monitor / keyboard) if desired.
+You can do all of this headless (no monitor or keyboard).

 General Pi Setup